hdknr/hdknr.github.com/src/celery/source/tasks.rst

 States
 ======

 Celery can keep track of the tasks current state.
 The state also contains the result of a successful task, or the exception and traceback information of a failed task.

-There are several *result backends* to choose from, and they all have different strengths and weaknesses (see :ref:`task-result-backends`).
+There are several :term:`result backends` to choose from, and they all have different strengths and weaknesses (see :ref:`task-result-backends`).

 During its lifetime a task will transition through several possible states, and each state may have arbitrary metadata attached to it.
-When a task moves into a new state the previous state is forgotten about, but some transitions can be deducted, (e.g. a task now in the :state:`FAILED` state, is implied to have been in the :state:`STARTED` state at some point).
+When a task moves into a new state the previous state is forgotten about, but some transitions can be deducted,
+(e.g. a task now in the :state:`FAILED` state, is implied to have been in the :state:`STARTED` state at some point).

 There are also sets of states, like the set of